owasp-amass/amass/README.md

 ```

-You can have amass list out all the domains discovered with reverse whois before performing the enumeration:
+You can have amass list all the domains discovered with reverse whois before performing the enumeration:
 ```
 $ amass -whois -list example.com
 ```